jlaughter/flipper-pumpsaver-reader/README.md

 # PumpSaver Plus — Flipper Zero Reader

-Portable/handheld companion to the working ESP32 + Hubitat monitor: a Flipper Zero FAP that decodes the SymCom/Littelfuse PumpSaver Plus baseband IR broadcast live, on-device.

-This displays all data broadcast by the pump protection relay - power consumption, settings, faults and history.
+A Flipper Zero FAP that decodes and displays the IR diagnostic data from the SymCom/Littelfuse PumpSaver Plus well pump protection device.
+This displays all data broadcast by the pump protection relay - power consumption, settings, faults and fault history.
+It requires a single IR phototransistor connected between C0 (pin 16) and GND (pin 18) - the flipper's built in IR doesn't work for this application.

 Protocol reference: [lizbit-official/pumpsaver-ir-protocol](https://github.com/lizbit-official/pumpsaver-ir-protocol)
 (PROTOCOL.md is the spec this whole project is built against).